 How does shockwave therapy work?

-Our office uses the RPW2 shockwave system to deliver targeted acoustic pressure waves into the affected area.
+Shockwave therapy works by delivering targeted pressure waves into the affected area.
 This approach is used to encourage blood flow, support tissue repair, and help break down scar tissue or calcifications that may be contributing to pain or restricted movement.

-What conditions can shockwave therapy help treat in Phoenix?
+What conditions can shockwave therapy help treat in Ahwatukee?

 Is shockwave treatment painful?